mestrearon/ensiname/README.md

 ## 4. Publish the application

-  a.
-Execute the adminstrative tasks to publish the application and apply the desired domain, based on [the server specifications][http://bit.ly/11VQuQI]
+  1. Execute the adminstrative tasks to publish the application and apply the desired domain, based on [the server specifications][12].

 ## 5. Test the application

-  a.
-Visit the published domain with your prefered device
+  1. Visit the published domain with your prefered device.

-For more information visit [the Symfony site][12]
+For more information visit [the Symfony site][13]

 [1]: https://github.com/willystadnick/ensiname/archive/master.zip
 [2]: https://github.com/willystadnick/ensiname.git